-The Taskforce provides a range of regular information in a timely way to keep people informed and aware.
+The Asbestos Response Taskforce (the Taskforce) provides a range of regular information in a timely way to keep people informed and aware.
 We also regularly brief the media.

-Registering for our regular newsletter is a great way to receive tailored and timely information in addition to our latest news, media releases, frequently asked questions, information sheets, Facebook and Twitter.
+Registering for our regular newsletter is a great way to receive tailored and timely information in addition to:

 The Community and Expert Reference Group (CERG) provides an important link for you and provides direct input into seeking additional support from the broader Canberra community, including information needs.

 You can contact the Taskforce and CERG in a number of ways.

 The Taskforce has a targeted approach to advising neighbours about upcoming demolitions of Mr Fluffy houses.

 Generally, neighbours within a two house range of the upcoming demolition receive a letter and information pack advising of the contract award.
 Contractors make contact with direct neighbours to inform them about the internal asbestos removal and demolition timing.
 We also regularly engage with neighbours at community events and via doorknocking in cluster areas.

 Below is a summary of key contact points around demolition communications: